-Before going on placement you will receive a University Placement Handbook containing generic advice and information for whilst you are on placement.
+Before going on placement you should consult the University Placements Handbook containing generic advice and information for whilst you are on placement.
+Please refer to Important Links and Information in this Handbook.
 You will receive programme specific information directly from your Department.

-If you are on a placement of one semester or longer in the UK you can normally expect to be visited by staff, in person or remotely, at least once during your placement.
-If you are on a placement overseas, staff will either visit, where practical, or arrange an alternative way of keeping in contact.
+If you are on a placement of one semester or longer you can normally expect to be visited by staff, in person or remotely, at least once during your placement.